 Hospitals and clinics are finally beginning to take note, with one Minneapolis hospital even implementing a ‘rest room’ to combat burnout.
 Hopefully, with an increased emphasis on mindfulness and meditation, future patients will suffer fewer medical errors.

 If a medical error has caused you or a loved one to suffer, you owe it to yourself to take action.
 The team at Regan Zambri Long PLLC can help.
-Reach out today to learn how we can assist you with your medical malpractice case.
+Reach out today to our medical malpractice lawyer in Washington, or Virginia to learn how we can assist you with your medical malpractice case.

 Tagged burnout, Medical Errors, MedicalErrors, meditation, stress